 The Fine Print

-Designated tournament officials shall have the power to make decisions on any points not specifically covered in the Rules and Regulations and shall also have the complete authorization to interpret the intent and purpose of these Rules and Regulations.
+Designated tournament officials shall have the power to make decisions on any points not specifically covered in the Rules and Regulations and shall also have the complete authority to interpret the intent and purpose of these Rules and Regulations.
 BAM Jam officials also reserve the right to disqualify any player and/or team for infractions of tournament policies, including the following:

 Use of Illegal Players

 The players listed on the team entry form as accepted by BAM Jam are the only ones eligible for play on that team.
 Player changes must be completed by the player change deadline.
 Under no circumstances will roster substitutions be allowed after the player change deadline.
 Before the beginning of each game, every player will sign a Release and Waiver and Sportsmanship Pledge.
 Any team using a player not properly registered will be disqualified from the tournament.